godaddy/asherah/docs/Internals.md

 Since the objects being cached are resources which need to be closed, there is additional complexity when dealing with duplicates in the cache.
-The approach taken in the Java reference implementation is to always return the key intended to be closed to the caller.
-For the case of a new key being added to the cache, we return a new "shared key" representation of the key whose close operation is a no-op (since the key passed in to the cache put/store call will now be used in the cache by other threads).
-For the case of a duplicate key being added to the cache (e.g. a race condition's second thread), we return the key passed in to the cache put/store call so it can be safely closed without affecting the existing underlying key in the cache and ensuring we don't leak the memory space of the key.
+The approach taken in the Java reference implementation is to always return the key intended to be closed to the caller:
+* For the case of a new key being added to the cache, we return a new "shared key" representation of the key whose close operation is a no-op (since the key passed in to the cache put/store call will now be used in the cache by other threads).
+* For the case of a duplicate key being added to the cache (e.g. a race condition's second thread), we return the key passed in to the cache put/store call so it can be safely closed without affecting the existing underlying key in the cache and ensuring we don't leak the memory space of the key.